Foundation Diet and Health

 Worldwide occurrence - cultivation

 Where does soy come from?
 The cultivation of soybeans took place in China around 5000-6000 years ago.
 15 Thanks to its wide range of processing and application options, soybeans are one of the most important crops in the world.
-According to the FAO , the most important growing countries in 2020 are Brazil, the United States, Argentina and the People's Republic of China.
+According to the FAO, the most important growing countries in 2020 are Brazil, the United States, Argentina and the People's Republic of China.
 Brazil (as the largest producer) alone grew around 34.5% of the world harvest in 2020 (121,797,712 t).
 5

 Since 1997, a genetically modified (transgenic) soybean has been approved in certain countries to make weed control easier.
 7 In 2019, 76% of the beans produced worldwide were genetically modified soy.
-6 GMO-free soy is mainly grown in Europe, although Brazil and Russia also grow some non-GMO soybeans.
+6 GMO-free soy is grown mainly in Europe, although Brazil and Russia also grow some non-GMO soybeans.
 17

 Found in the wild

-The cultivated soybean ( Glycine max (L.) Merr.) is descended from the wild soybean ( Glycine soja ).
+The cultivated soybean ( Glycine max (L.) Merr.) is descended from the wild soybean ( Glycine soja).
 This is found as a weed on river banks and in wetlands throughout China.
 It also grows in Korea, Japan, parts of Afghanistan and Russia.
 16 The wild form has smaller seeds than the cultivated form.
 There are also semi-wild forms that were created by crossing cultivated and wild soybeans.
 15

 Cultivation - Harvest

-Soy prefers a sunny location, protected from the wind, with loose, well-watering soil.
-2 Soybeans need nodule bacteria ( Bradyrhizobium japonicum ) to grow, so the soil must be inoculated with them before sowing.
+Soy prefers a sunny location, protected from the wind, with loose, water-retaining soil.
+2 Soybeans need nodule bacteria ( Bradyrhizobium japonicum) to grow, so the soil must be inoculated with them before sowing.
 You can usually buy the stems together with the seeds.
 3 Sowing can take place as soon as the soil temperature is 10-12 °C (mainly between April and mid-May).
 Pre-cultivation indoors from April and planting in May is also possible.
 The seeding depth must be 3-4 cm, as soybeans are dark germinators.
 The distance between soybean plants should be 10-15 cm and the rows 30-50 cm.
 Germination only occurs after about 10-20 days.
 2 Fertilization is not necessary if enough nodule bacteria have settled on the roots.
 A good water supply is important, especially during the flowering period (June to August).
 2 Depending on the variety and the time of sowing, soybeans can be harvested between September and October.
 When the seeds are ripe, the entire soy plant dies and turns brown.
 Ideally, the dry pods on the plant rustle when touched, which is a sure sign that the soy harvest season has begun.
 Harvesting should ideally take place in the morning when the pods are still wet from the dew.
 This is because dry, ripe pods tend to burst when touched.
 The seeds can be removed by hand or threshed in a sack.
 2

 Further information

-The soybean ( Glycine max (L.) Merr.) is a plant species from the subfamily Faboideae , which belongs to the family Leguminosae or Fabaceae .
+The soybean ( Glycine max (L.) Merr.) is a plant species from the subfamily Faboideae, which belongs to the family Leguminosae or Fabaceae.

 Alternative names

 Soybeans are often also called edamame.
 Strictly speaking, this name only refers to beans that are harvested slightly unripe.
-However, the name is sometimes also used for ripe soybeans.
+However, the name is also sometimes used for ripe soybeans.
 In English, they are called soybeans, soy beans or soya beans.

 Other applications